mastercomfig/mastercomfig/docs/customization/modules.md

 Default setting: based on which preset you are currently using.

 - **`props=low`**: Disables client-side props, disables foliage.
-- **`props=high`**: Enables ambient lighting and decals on static props, enables a small number of client-side props, enables foliage at a reasonable distance with instant pop in.
+- **`props=high`**: Enables ambient lighting and decals on static props, enables a small number of client-side props, enables foliage at a reasonable distance with instant pop-in.
 - **`props=ultra`** Enables ambient lighting and decals on static props, enables a high number of client-side props, enables foliage at practically any distance.

 ### Ragdolls